BiglySoftware/BiglyBT/CODING_GUIDELINES.md

 There are two main coding styles within BiglyBT for the simple reason that there are two grumpy main developers with their own style.

-One of the styles is documented at [BiglyBT/PreferencesJavaCodeStyleFormatter.xml](BiglyBT/PreferencesJavaCodeStyleFormatter.xml).
+One of the styles is documented at [PreferencesJavaCodeStyleFormatter.xml](PreferencesJavaCodeStyleFormatter.xml).
 This is an Eclipse formatter configuration file, which can be used in IntelliJ with [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter) plugin.

 ## Common Code Styles